-10. FIVE YEAR CAPITAL ASSETS INVESTMENT PROGRAMME
+9. FIVE YEAR CAPITAL ASSETS INVESTMENT PROGRAMME

-10.1 The results of all prioritised capital projects will now be classified in the five year capital assets investment programme.
-It is important to note that capital projects fully or partially funded through conditional grants and committed

-- 10.2 The cut-off points for year one, two, three, four and five will be indicated on the prioritised lists.
-This will be done per infrastructure category. - 10.3 The IDP Steering Committee BAT may advise the IDP Representative Forum BSC that a capital project/s for whatever reason of merit should be included in the capital budget although it is listed below the original cut-off point.
-The IDPRF BSC may, if they agree so, make such a recommendation to the Municipal Council to deviate from the capital assets investment programme prioritisation model should the points scoring system substantially affect the percentage points scored for a capital project that for whatever reason of merit, in the opinion of the IDPRF BSC, should be placed on the capital budget for the forthcoming financial year.
+- 10.1 The results of all prioritised capital projects will now be classified in the five year capital assets investment programme.
+It is important to note that capital projects fully or partially funded through conditional grants and committed capital projects roll-overs will be listed at the top of each infrastructure category prioritised list of capital projects as a priority one (1) with a 100 percentage points. - 10.2 The cut-off points for year one, two, three, four and five will be indicated on the prioritised lists.
+This will be done per infrastructure category. - 10.3 The BAT may advise the BSC that a capital project/s for whatever reason of merit should be included in the capital budget although it is listed below the original cut-off point.
+The BSC may, if they agree so, make such a recommendation to the Municipal Council to deviate from the capital assets investment programme prioritisation model should the points scoring system substantially affect the percentage points scored for a capital project that for whatever reason of merit, in the opinion of the BSC, should be placed on the capital budget for the forthcoming financial year. - 10.5 All capital projects will be listed from the highest priority (percentage points earned) to the lowest per infrastructure category for evaluation and verification purposes by the BAT before it is submitted to the BSC for final prioritisation purposes.
+If there is no BSC in place, the Executive Mayor and Mayoral Committee will fulfil the BSC roles and responsibilities.